 Use cases drafts;

-Workshops with stakeholders;
+Workshops with the stakeholders;

-The outputs of these activities will be used to the user case definition and requirements specification.
+The outputs of these activities will be used to the uses case definition and requirements specification.

 One of the mandatory outputs of this activity are the Business Rules that should be registered in the project file of Enterprise Architect and follow the naming convention BR-Number.